 6. TENS device

 Transcutaneous electronic nerve stimulation (TENS) delivers a tiny, safe electrical signal to the nerves.
 This signal can change how the nerves respond to pain, helping with both period and ovarian cyst pain.
-TENS devices are available over-the-counter, but a doctor may also prescribe one.

 7. Weight loss